stomaras/Javascript-From-zero-to-hero/README.md

                       in the AppModule( should be there by default in a CLI Project)!
                     -  <button class="btn btn-primary" [disabled] = "username === ''">Reset User</button>
                         - if the username is empty return true , otherwise return false and the button will be enabled.

+- NOTE ! ! !

+   - Only in bigger applications you will think to split your app into multiple modules... in most case app-module.ts is okay